TeamIf/teamif.github.io/README.md

 4. The body of the post can be formatted in markdown and HTML.
 Have fun ~

 You can contact Ahris any time if you want clarification!

+## How to change the banner images

+The banner images are pulled from an Imgur album and are randomly displayed.
+To add or change the images being displayed:

+1. Create an album on Imgur with the desired pictures.
+The pictures should be large enough to fit across a large monitor and should be around 500-900px tall.
+2. Edit the first line of `/js/random_images.js` to have the new album ID.
+And that's it!